hcientist/OnlinePythonTutor/wishlist.md

 - rendering data structures commonly used in data science or machine learning (e.g., tables, data frames, SQL-like operations, 2D plots showing points, lines, and curves)
   - for inspirations here, look at diagrams used in pandas, scikit-learn, and the R tidyverse
 - better rendering of tree recursive algorithms (e.g., fibonacci, tree traversals), such as putting frames in an execution *tree* instead of linearizing them into a stack
-- allowing instructors to add interactivity to visualizations, such as blanking out object values and making learners guess what value goes where, making learners drag and drop pointers to the right places, making them guess which line executes next, or other sorts of "micro-quizzes" to get learners more engaged
 - custom rendering API: Right now Python Tutor renders data structures in a single, fixed way.
 However, different instructors have different preferences for how they want certain objects to render on-screen.
 There's currently no way for them to specify these custom rendering schemes without mucking around with intricate JavaScript code in the frontend.
 How can we make this easier?